Supporting the United Nations Sustainable Development Goals (SDGs)

-Kingston University (KU) spends approximately £60m every year on goods and services.
-It also provides a shared procurement service to St George's University of London (SGUL), bringing the total spend to almost £90m, with over 4,000 suppliers.
-Kingston University believes it is imperative that such purchasing power supports institutional strategic goals – to achieve value for money; benefit the University and student body; and benefit the environment, society and the economy, locally and globally, now and in the long-term.
+Kingston University has around 5,000 suppliers and spends approximately £60m every year on goods and services.
+It also provides a shared procurement service to St George's University of London (SGUL), bringing the total spend to almost £90m.
+Kingston University is committed to ensuring sustainability is considered as part of the procurement process, from specification through to disposal.
+The University believes it is imperative that such purchasing power supports institutional strategic goals – achieving best value for money and tangible benefits for the University, its student body as well as the environment, society and the economy at large.

-Since 2014, the KU Procurement Team has put sustainability at the heart of the new institutional Procurement Policy and Strategy.
+Since 2014, the Procurement Team have put sustainability at the heart of the University's institutional Procurement Policy and Strategy.
 The Team is committed to ensuring a balanced consideration of social, ethical, environmental and economic impacts throughout all stages of the procurement process.
-By May 2016, the Team achieved Level 4 of the DEFRA Flexible Framework, from a position of Level 0 just two years prior!
-It aims to achieve Level 5 – the highest level – and to support other university procurement teams to do the same.

 Sustainable procurement in action